apssouza22/full-stack-search/README.md

 ### Write-up

 I have focus on the code structure and some of the functionalities.
 I avoided to bring new dependencies and technologies to the project.
-I also skipped the tests, although I find it very important to have them in a real project.
+I also skipped the tests, I only added integration tests use cases.

 In the Backend I tried to follow the best practices and few programming principles, especially regarding the separation of concerns, the single responsibility principle and structuring the code by domain.
 In the Frontend I tried to follow the React best practices separating the components, pages, layouts and hooks.